-The picture: imagine a hilly landscape where the elevation at each point represents the loss for the corresponding parameter values.
-We’re standing somewhere on the landscape — at some current — and we want to find the lowest point.
-We can’t see the whole landscape; we can only feel the slope under our feet.
-The natural strategy is to take small steps downhill.
+The picture: imagine a hilly terrain where the elevation at each point is the loss for the corresponding parameter values.
+We’re standing somewhere on it, at some current , and we want the lowest point.
+We can’t see the whole surface, only feel the slope under our feet.
+So take small steps downhill.
 As long as we’re going downhill, we’re getting closer to a minimum.

 The update rule